SonaliPatra019/SonaliPatra019/README.md

-## 🌸 Hey there, I'm so glad you stopped by!
+## 🌸 Hey there, I'm so glad you're here!

 Welcome to my little corner of GitHub!
-I'm passionate about building cool stuff, learning new technologies, and sharing what I discover along the way.
+I’m passionate about improving a little each day, picking up new skills, and crafting things that make ideas come to life.

-🚀 What You’ll Find Here
+🚀 What You’ll Find Here:

-- 🎓 Simple projects that reflect my learning and growth as a student.
-- 🛠️ Hands-on builds where I enjoy trying new things and improving.
-- 📌 A collection of small wins and progress on my coding journey.
+- 📁 A collection of personal, academic, and collaborative projects I’ve built and shared along the way
--
+- 🔄 Code that reflects my evolving journey—learning new concepts, refining old ones, and getting better with every push
+- 🌸 A little gallery of growth, where every repo carries a bit of effort, curiosity, and joy

 ### 🛠️ Tech Stack